 Emergency services, treatment services for children, and family education and support contacts are provided.

 Please contact our office if the resources below do not answer your questions.

 If you or a loved one are in need of immediate support please see the list of mental health response avenues below or call 911.

 Crisis Support by Agency

 This listing is the emergency and acute services contacts for providers who may be serving your child.
-If you have the direct phone number for your therapist, call them first.

 The Psychiatric Intake Response Center (PIRC), located within Cincinnati Children’s, is the admission and evaluation center for all psychiatric services.

 The Youth Crisis Center provides a safe haven for youth ages 10-17 who are physically or sexually abused, neglected, or for some other reason believe they can’t safely be in their own homes.